Cretezy/godot-object-serializer/README.md

 ### JSON integer to float conversion for Variants

-Godot's JSON serialization converts ints to floats when it's typed as `Variant`.
+When using JSON serialization in Godot, integer values are converted to floats if they are typed as `Variant`.
 This doesn't apply to typed fields or when using binary serialization.

 ```gdscript
 class Data: